Interpretable Representations in Explainable AI: From Theory to Practice: Configuring Interpretable Representations

-\paragraph{Segmentation Granularity} By inspecting each panel of Figure~\ref{fig:img_exp}, we can see that the granularity of segmentation directly affects the \emph{mean}-colour occlusion strategy -- the aforementioned separation between the MSE line of the \emph{mean} approach and every other line.
-The behaviour of all the fixed-colour approaches, on the other hand, is very similar for any number of segments regardless of the exact occlusion colour -- these MSE lines are clustered together in Figure~\ref{fig:img_exp}.
-This observation also applies to the \emph{random} strategy, which can be very volatile since it randomises the occlusion colour for each individual super-pixel.
-Both of these insights are a clear evidence that using the \emph{mean} colouring should be avoided in occlusion-based interpretable representations of images.
-Figure~\ref{fig:img_exp} substantiates our observation that this occlusion strategy becomes less effective when the number of segments increases since relatively small segments tend to have a uniform colour distribution because of the pixel ``continuity'', i.e., high correlation of neighbouring pixels, making them visually similar to their respective \emph{mean}-coloured patches.
-Additionally, this phenomenon may affect images that have an out-of-focus background, e.g., portraits, since their blurry regions will be difficult to ``remove'' with the \emph{mean}-colour occlusion strategy -- refer to Section~\ref{sec:ir:images} for an in-detail discussion.
+\paragraph{Segmentation Granularity} By inspecting each panel of Figure~\ref{fig:img_exp}, we can see that the granularity of segmentation directly affects the \emph{mean}-colour occlusion strategy -- the aforementioned separation between the squared error curve of the \emph{mean} approach and every other curve.
+The behaviour of all the fixed-colour approaches, on the other hand, is very similar for any number of segments regardless of the exact occlusion colour (including its random selection) -- these squared error curves are clustered together in Figure~\ref{fig:img_exp}.
+Notably, this observation also applies to the \emph{random-patch} and \emph{randomise-patch} strategies, which methods reveal segment boundaries and can be very volatile given their random assignment of the occlusion colour to each individual super-pixel.
+Both of these insights offer clear evidence that using the \emph{mean} colouring should be avoided in occlusion-based interpretable representations of images.
+Figure~\ref{fig:img_exp} substantiates our observation that this occlusion strategy becomes less effective as the number of super-pixels increases since relatively small segments tend to have a uniform colour distribution because of the pixel \emph{continuity} -- i.e., high correlation of neighbouring pixels -- making them visually similar to their respective \emph{mean}-coloured patches.
+Additionally, this undesired phenomenon may affect images that have an out-of-focus background, e.g., portraits, since their blurry regions will be difficult to remove with the \emph{mean}-colour occlusion strategy.